rails/rails/guides/source/rails_application_templates.md

 CODE
 ```

-That’ll create +app/components+ directory and put +foo.rb+ in there.
+That’ll create `app/components` directory and put `foo.rb` in there.

 ### rakefile(filename, data = nil, &block)

-Creates a new rake file under +lib/tasks+ with the supplied tasks:
+Creates a new rake file under `lib/tasks` with the supplied tasks:

 ```ruby
 rakefile("bootstrap.rake") do